Ongoing requirements

 If a firm is registered in multiple categories, it must meet the most stringent of the proficiency requirements for the firm’s various categories of registration.

-The New Self-Regulatory Organization of Canada (New SRO), works with the OSC to oversee investment dealers and mutual fund dealers.
-Refer to the New SRO website for more information about the additional rules that apply to members.
-The New SRO was formed through the amalgamation of two predecessor SROs, the Investment Industry Regulatory Organization of Canada (IIROC) and the Mutual Fund Dealers Association of Canada (MFDA).
+The Canadian Investment Regulatory Organization (CIRO) (formerly New Self-Regulatory Organization of Canada (New SRO)), works with the OSC to oversee investment dealers and mutual fund dealers.
+Refer to the CIRO website for more information about the additional rules that apply to members.
+The two predecessor SROs, the Investment Industry Regulatory Organization of Canada (IIROC) and the Mutual Fund Dealers Association of Canada (MFDA), amalgamated to continue as the New SRO, effective January 1, 2023, which subsequently changed its name to CIRO on June 1, 2023.

-A firm may be both an investment dealer and mutual fund dealer (dual registered firm) if they are a member of the New SRO.
-For further information, please see Registration Guide for New SRO Dual Registered Firms.
+A firm may be both an investment dealer and mutual fund dealer (dual registered firm) if they are a member of CIRO.
+If you have any questions or are interested in applying for registration as a dual registered firm, please contact your principal regulator and CIRO.